 Alfre Woodard: “We Owe It To Our Children”

-Actress Alfre Woodard, whose movies include the Louisiana-shot “Passion Fish” and “12 Years a Slave,” has a shelf full of awards attesting to her talent.
+Actress Alfre Woodard has enjoyed a nearly 40 year career in Hollywood.
+With movies like Love & Basketball, 12 Years a Slave, Crooklyn and the hit Netflix series, Luke Cage, Woodard has a shelf full of awards attesting to her talent.
 She has been nominated once for an Academy Award and Grammy Award, 18 times for an Emmy Award (winning four), and has also won a Golden Globe Award and three Screen Actors Guild Awards.

 But acting isn’t the only place where Woodard lends her talent.

 Woodard became passionate about South Africa as a student at Boston University in the 1970s.
 After graduation, Woodard moved to Los Angeles, where she met fellow actors Danny Glover and Mary Steenburgen.
 In 1989 they helped found a nonprofit called Artists for a New South Africa (ANSA; ansafrica.org) and used their platform to lobby for sanctions against the South African government and its apartheid system of racial segregation.

 When apartheid finally fell in 1994, it soon became clear that a new scourge was threatening the country: HIV/AIDS.
 According to a global AIDS charity, South Africa had one of the fastest-growing rates of infection in the world up to 1998, and by 2001 nearly 25% of pregnant women in the country had the disease.
 So ANSA altered its mission and in 2005 created It Takes a Village, a program to address the needs of the more than 1 million children orphaned by HIV/AIDS.